orionrobots/orionrobots.github.io/wiki/soldering.md

 <h1  id="Flux">Flux</h1>
 <p>Flux is a resinous substance used to clean contaminants and oxidants from a surface, smoothing it and priming it so the solder can flow well and make a good electronic bond.
 Flux may come inside the solder as a core, or can be bought separately and pumped in with a syringe or similar.
 Flux can be heated a fair way, but overheating it can make it bubble and spatter - not a good thing at all.
 </p>
-<p>5 core solder, which carries 5 veins of flux, is quite common for hobbyist electronic solder, and is easily available from stores like <a class="wiki" href="/wiki/maplin.html" title="Maplin">Maplin</a>.
+<p>5 core solder, which carries 5 veins of flux, is quite common for hobbyist electronic solder, and is easily available from stores like <a href="/wiki/maplin.html" title="Maplin">Maplin</a>.
 </p>
 <h1  id="Safety_and_tools">Safety and tools</h1>
-<p>Please read <a class="wiki" href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">robot building safety</a> before learning to solder.
+<p>Please read <a href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">robot building safety</a> before learning to solder.
 With the heated element in a soldering iron, it is very, very easy to damage yourself, your property and the robot as well.
 It should be treated with all the care one would treat a very sharpened knife.
 </p>
 <h2  id="Basic_Tools">Basic Tools</h2>
 <h3  id="Goggles">Goggles</h3>